Skip to content

 Costs People Often Overlook

 Many people find that the obvious costs — food and routine vet visits — are just the starting point.
 It can help to think about the less visible expenses too.
 Pet sitting or boarding when you travel.
 Replacing furniture or flooring damaged over time.
 Prescription medications for older animals.
 These are not rare occurrences; for many pet owners, they become regular parts of life.
 One approach is to add a small contingency buffer on top of your estimated annual figure, simply to account for the unexpected.
-This is worth considering before bringing a new animal home, rather than after.
+This is worth noting before bringing a new animal home, rather than after.

 Using This as a Planning Tool